Skip to main content

 Where Can I Find Lead-Free Products?

-You can also look for the NSF certification mark or standard number on a product or packaging to ensure you are buying a tested plumbing product.
-Certified products may be marked with NSF/ANSI 61G, NSF® pw-G, NSF/ANSI/CAN 61 or NSF® pw.
-Products may also display the certification mark below (either as a logo or text):
+You can also look for the NSF certification mark or standard number on a product or packaging to ensure you purchase a tested plumbing product.
+Certified products may be marked with NSF/ANSI/CAN 61-G, NSF® pw-G, NSF/ANSI/CAN 61, or NSF® pw.
+Products may also display the certification mark, such as the one below (either as a logo or text):

 Where Can I Find Water Filters Certified by NSF?